 Soliya collaborates with Sharing Perspectives Foundation (SPF) to advocate for increased use and recognition of virtual exchange across Europe.
 SPF is founded by Soliya alumnus, facilitator, coach, and trainer Casper van der Heijden.

-We are grateful for the partnerships and advisory efforts provided by Aspen Institute, MacArthur Foundation, United State Institute of Peace, and Peace Tech Lab.
+We are grateful for the partnerships and advisory efforts provided by Aspen Institute, MacArthur Foundation, United State Institute of Peace, Peace Tech Lab and McCormack Graduate School of Policy and Global Studies, University of Massachusetts, Boston.